DSD-DBS/raillabel-providerkit/docs/source/index.rst

 Description
 -----------
-This library is designed to assist in the handling of the sensor annotations of Deutsche Bahn in the OpenLABEL data format.
-Common usage for the library:
+This library is designed to assist annotation partners of DB in providing data, that meets our requirements.

-* fetching specific information from annotation files
-* filtering for specific frames, annotations or objects
-* editing annotation files

 If you want a quickstart at how to use this package, head right into the :ref:`how-tos section <howtos>`.